 You may also be liable to pay tax in the country in which you sold your property.
 We advise that you check your tax liabilities and obligations with a legal professional before you start the process of selling your overseas property.

 How to transfer your money home from your foreign property sale

-In addition, a specialist can provide expert guidance on the currency market and a range of tools to help you manage your funds.
-This can help you make the most of your money and ensure that you get value when you sell your property abroad so that you have the funds in sterling to begin the next phase of your life, back in the UK.
+Foreign exchange specialists can provide expert guidance on the currency market, in addition to a range of tools that can help you manage your funds.
+Make the most of your money and ensure that you receive the best value when selling your overseas properties.

 What additional fees will I need to pay when selling my property abroad?

 Estate agent fees can range from less than 1% to as much as 3.5% +VAT of the price that your home sells for.
 You’ll also need to pay a solicitor or licensed conveyancer to handle the legal aspects of your property sale.